imsb-uke/deconvolution/README.md

 Runs deconvolution pipeline.
 Data and figures to reproduce all main figures are available in paper_figures together with instructions.

+DISSECT with usage instructions and tutorials is available at [https://github.com/imsb-uke/DISSECT](https://github.com/imsb-uke/DISSECT).

 ## Usage
 Make sure to install individual packages of MuSiC, BayesPrism, TAPE and Scaden.
 DISSECT is configured by configs/main_config.py.
 All others methods are controlled by config/glob_config.py which requires path to single-cell and bulk datasets.
 It can be modified for each experiment.